Driving activation for Gemini Code Assist through onboarding redesign

 Gemini Code Assist, a strategic Google Cloud offering, faced the critical challenge of converting initial interest (plugin installation) into sustained value.
 The high-friction onboarding experience was hindering adoption for the new product.

-Strategic Importance & Leadership Scope:
+Leadership & Scope:

 Impact

-1. Directed the onboarding redesign, which converted a 40% mid-funnel drop-off into a 20% increase in developer activation (installation to first usage)
+1. Directed the onboarding redesign, which converted a mid-funnel drop-off into a 20% increase in developer activation (installation to first usage)

 Difficulty

-1. The Activation Gap: We observed a critical 40% drop-off rate at the mid-funnel, where a multi-step journey between installation and first usage created an unacceptable level of friction and developer overwhelm.
+1. The Activation Gap: We observed a critical drop-off rate at the mid-funnel, where a multi-step journey between installation and first usage created an unacceptable level of friction and developer overwhelm.

-2. Contextual Disconnect: The developer journey forced a jarring context switch: moving from a familiar 3rd-Party (3P) IDE to the unfamiliar, high-friction Google Cloud environment, which required developers to manually navigate concepts like "Project" and "Billing Account."
+2. Contextual Disconnect: The developer journey forced a context switch: moving from a familiar 3rd-Party (3P) IDE to the unfamiliar, high-friction Google Cloud environment, which required developers to manually navigate concepts like "Project" and "Billing Account."

 Methodology